CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Introduction

 Dense regions are principally addressed by traditional density-based counters, which estimate the object count by summing a real-valued density map regressed over the input image.
 But these approaches are inappropriate for applications, where object locations estimation are required~\cite{zavrtanik2020segmentation,xie2018microscopy}.
 While a non-maxima suppression can be applied to the regressed density map to detect object locations, the regressed densities do not contain well-expressed single modes, in particular on large objects and trigger on the background as well, leading to large number of false positive detections~\cite{counting-detr}.

-This weakness is addressed in detection-based counters~\cite{counting-detr,pelhan2024dave,pelhan2024novel, nguyen2022few, pseco} that predict object locations as bounding boxes and estimate the total counts as the number of detections.
+This weakness is addressed in detection-based counters~\cite{counting-detr,pelhan2024dave, pelhan2024novel, pseco} that predict object locations as bounding boxes and estimate the total counts as the number of detections.
 Since bounding box annotations are required for training, this leads to a much higher annotation challenge compared to density-based counters.
 Moreover, detection-based methods underperform in crowded regions, where object centers are separated by only a few pixels, making bounding box predictions unreliable.

 These challenges were circumvented by point-based object-specific counters~\cite{ranasinghe2024crowddiff,liu2023point}, which only predict the object centers instead of bounding boxes.
-Such predictions are often sufficient for many practical applications (e.g., cell counting, car counting on parking lots, production line packing).
+Such predictions are often sufficient for many practical applications (e.g., cell counting, car counting, production line packing).
 Recently, a few-shot point-based counter~\cite{amini2024countgd} was proposed, and demonstrated remarkable performance in class-agnostic counting.
 However, since it is formulated as a query-based detector~\cite{liu2024grounding}, its detection and counting capabilities are limited by the number of pre-trained queries.
-To address this limitation, tiling is applied which involves cutting image into smaller tiles, counting on each tile and reassembling the results, leading to several forward passes and many ah-hoc techniques.
+In dense scenes, the number of objects often exceeds this fixed prediction capacity, thus tiling is applied.
+Images are cut into smaller crops, counted independently, and merged.
+This increases computation and introduces a boundary-reconciliation problem, since objects split or duplicated across tile borders are hard to merge into a coherent output.
+As a result, the current tiling-based state of the art~\cite{amini2024countgd} only recovers a final scalar count, without a coherent localization output.
+Lastly, due to the inherent noise present in the ground truth object centers, i.e. inconsistencies in where the object centers are placed, regression-based models predict the average annotation, which often leads to blurred maps inappropriate for accurate counting by non-maxima suppression.
 As a result, accurate object localization in densely populated regions remains an open challenge.